selinon/selinon/docs.source/storage.rst

           port: 27017
     ```

-You can define your own storage by inheriting from `DataStorage` defined in `celeriac.storage`:
+You can define your own storage by inheriting from `DataStorage` defined in `selinon.storage`:

 ::

-  from celeriac.storage import DataStorage
+  from selinon.storage import DataStorage

   class MyStorage(DataStorage):
       def __init__(self, host, port):